alonrotem/NetDimensionsApiWrapper/README.md

 # NetDimensions API Wrapper
-This is an initial implementation of a .NET wrapper for <a href="http://www.netdimensions.com/talent-management-suite/" target="_blank">NetDimensions's Talent Suite</a> main API functions.
+This is an initial implementation of a .NET wrapper for <a href="http://www.netdimensions.com/talent-management-suite/" target="_blank">NetDimensions's Talent Suite</amain API functions.
-To learn more, see <a href="https://wiki.netdimensions.com" target="_blank">NetDimensions Wiki</a> (requires an account).
+To learn more, see <a href="https://wiki.netdimensions.com" target="_blank">NetDimensions Wiki</a(requires an account).

 ## TOC
 In this Readme: